oliverhaas/django-components/docs/concepts/fundamentals/components_as_views.md

----
-title: Components as views
-weight: 10
----

 _New in version 0.34_

 _Note: Since 0.92, Component no longer subclasses View.
 To configure the View class, set the nested `Component.View` class_